Chabilis/Billing-Automation-Pipeline/README.md

-# Billing Automation Pipeline 🐍💸
+# Billing Automation Pipeline 🐍💸 Update as of 11-19-2025

 Real-world project I built to eliminate manual billing for 100+ successful trips per week at my part-time job.